lukecav/mybooktable/readme.txt

 = Make Your Individual Book Pages Look Amazing = MyBookTable allows you to easily make great-looking book pages.
 Whether you want a list of books or a individual book page, MyBookTable gives you maximum control with minimum hassle.

+= Kindle Instant Preview (New in 3.0) =
+MyBookTable 3 will now officially come with Kindle Instant Preview.
+Readers can read the first few pages of your Kindle book without ever having to leave your book page or download a PDF.

 = Social Media Integration =
 MyBookTable makes it easy for visitors to like and share your books on social media sites like Facebook, Twitter and Google+.
 It also works with plugins like ShareThis.